raullaasner/gadfit/doc/coding_rules.md

 * **In-code comments.** In general, comments should explain what the code does, not how it does it.
 In-code comments can be used to comment data or to explain the purpose of a code segment if not immediately clear from the context.
 Excessive in-code commenting suggests that the procedure probably needs to be redesigned.

-* **Note.** When modifying the source code, don't forget to update the user guide accordingly!
+* **Note.** When modifying the source code, don't forget to bupdate the user guide accordingly!

 Git